Is Your Team Okay? The 15-Minute Weekly Check That Prevents $80K Crises and Saves Key People

 Practical implementation:

-Rotating meeting facilitation: Different person leads each meeting - reduces power concentration
+Rotating meeting facilitation: Different person leads each meeting to reduce power concentration.

-Anonymous feedback channel: Monthly Google Form for surfacing concerns without attribution
+Anonymous feedback channel: Monthly Google Forms for surfacing concerns without attribution.

-Disagree and commit: Explicitly welcome dissent in meetings, require clear decisions after discussion
+Disagree and commit: Explicitly welcome dissent in meetings and require clear decisions after discussion.

-Result: Problems get surfaced as yellow zone issues, not red zone crises.
+Result: Problems surface as yellow zone issues, not red zone crises.

 Strategy 5: Separate performance feedback from health checks